Hes-Siemelink/instacli/instacli-spec/commands/instacli/script-info/Script info.md

 Script info:
   description: A script with a choice
   input:
-    properties:

     switch:
       description: Choose a or b
       default: a

     property-A:
       description: What is the value for A?
       condition:
         item: ${input.switch}
         equals: a
       default: Ananas

     property-B:
       description: What is the value for B?
       condition:
         item: ${input.switch}
         equals: b
       default: Bologna

 Assert equals:
   actual: ${input}